NATIONAL HOT CHOCOLATE DAY

 However, humans have been drinking chocolate for a long time.
 The Mayans likely created the first chocolate beverage 2000 years ago.
 The Aztecs also included a cocoa beverage as an essential part of their culture by 1400 AD.
 When Europeans began exploring Central and South America, explorers brought chocolate and the beverage back with them to Europe from Mexico.

 Make it and Benefit

 Hot chocolate can be enjoyed in a variety of combinations, topped with whipped cream or marshmallows.
 Sometimes a sprinkle of cinnamon or a dash of peppermint makes the chocolate extra special.
-In the United States, an instant form of hot chocolate is popular.
+In the United States, many people enjoy an instant form of hot chocolate.
 It is made with hot water or milk and a packet containing mostly cocoa powder, sugar, and dry milk.
-People enjoy topping it with marshmallows or whipped cream.

 There are health benefits to drinking hot chocolate.
 Cocoa contains significant amounts of antioxidants that may help prevent cancer.
-It has also been shown that the cocoa beans help with digestion.
-The flavonoids that are found in the cocoa also have a positive effect on arterial health.
+Studies have shown the flavonoids in chocolate may have a positive effect on arterial health and memory.

 HOW TO OBSERVE #NationalHotChocolateDay

 - Make some hot chocolate.

 - Invite a friend to join you for hot chocolate.